Khazars: In literature

 The Kuzari is an influential work written by the medieval Spanish Jewish philosopher and poet Rabbi Yehuda Halevi (c.
 1075–1141).
 Divided into five essays (ma'amarim), it takes the form of a fictional dialogue between the pagan king of the Khazars and a Jew who was invited to instruct him in the tenets of the Jewish religion.
 The intent of the work, although based on Ḥasdai ibn Shaprūṭ's correspondence with the Khazar king, was not historical, but rather to defend Judaism as a revealed religion, written in the context, firstly of Karaite challenges to the Spanish rabbinical intelligentsia, and then against temptations to adapt Aristotelianism and Islamic philosophy to the Jewish faith.
 Originally written in Arabic, it was translated into Hebrew by Judah ibn Tibbon.

 Benjamin Disraeli's early novel Alroy (1833) draws on Menachem ben Solomon's story.
 The question of mass religious conversion and the indeterminability of the truth of stories about identity and conversion are central themes of Milorad Pavić's best-selling mystery story Dictionary of the Khazars.

 H.N.
 Turteltaub's Justinian, Marek Halter's Book of Abraham and Wind of the Khazars, and Michael Chabon's Gentlemen of the Road allude to or feature elements of Khazar history or create fictional Khazar characters.

 Cities associated with the Khazars

-Cities associated with the Khazars include Atil, Khazaran, Samandar; in the Caucasus, Balanjar, Kazarki, Sambalut, and Samiran; in Crimea and the Taman region, Kerch, Theodosia, Yevpatoria (Güzliev), Samkarsh (also called Tmutarakan, Tamatarkha), and Sudak; and in the Don valley, Sarkel.
+Cities associated with the Khazars include Atil, Khazaran, Samandar; in the Caucasus, Balanjar and Kazarki; in Crimea and the Taman region, Kerch, Theodosia, Yevpatoria (Güzliev), Samkarsh (also called Tmutarakan, Tamatarkha), and Sudak; and in the Don valley, Sarkel.
 A number of Khazar settlements have been discovered in the Mayaki-Saltovo region.
-Some scholars suppose that the Khazar settlement of Sambat on the Dnieper refers to the later Kyiv.
+Some scholars suppose that the Khazar settlement of Sambat on the Dnieper refers to the later Kiev.